AL333Z/fp-in-industry/pres.md

 ![Inline, 70%](pics/arch-white.png)

-- Let's assume we are provided with domain events from an Order Managment Platform (e.g. OrderCreated), via a RabbitMQ broker
+- Let's assume we are provided with domain events from an Order Management Platform (e.g. OrderCreated), via a RabbitMQ broker
 - We need to build an Order History Service

 ^ Talk ONLY about REQUIREMENTS!